 Fast-fashion reared it’s beautiful ugly head in the 90’s when the first Zara store opened in New York.
 In those days, it took a few months for clothing inspired by designer looks to trickle into stores the Average Joe could afford to shop in, but Zara was pretty quick.

 Since then fast-fashion has exploded and is taking the planet down with it.
 Morally fast-fashion is filthy too, as a woman in Northern Ireland reportedly found a note crying for help inside a pair of Primark trousers. woman in Northern Ireland found a note crying for help inside a pair of Primark trousers!
 The emissions associated with fast-fashion are higher than international flights and shipping combined.

 Fast-fashion has changed our attitude to clothing, rather than it being an investment it’s thrown away like coffee (which is also problematic).
 It’s so common to buy a dress, wear it once and never again because you “can’t” repeat an outfit on Instagram.
 People used to get pretty much a lifetime out of their clothing, get better quality clothing and mend it when it needed TLC.

 We need to go back to buying clothing when we need to, and get good quality pieces that last more than one wear.
 People also used to make their own clothing!
 You don’t need to sacrifice your own style for sustainable fashion.
 You can still find stylish green pieces.

-Some people do need fast fashion, if they’re disabled, I understand that not everyone can afford slow fashion or rummage through charity shops for affordable pieces, but if you can do something, then take it on board.
+Some people do need fast fashion, if they’re disabled or poor, I understand that not everyone can afford slow fashion or rummage through charity shops for affordable pieces.
+If you can do something, then take it on board.